jameselvy/dds-ad9910/README.md

 This program is not yet finished but here are some of the major items that still need to be addressed:

-+ Hook up ftdi interface code to ftdi commands
++ Create hooks for GUI and ftdi commands
 + Package up the code with distutils
 + ...